 A "smiley" face cutout was made on the tunnel's side.
 A marker was placed in the existing rudder pedal cable attachment hole.
 The pedal was swung back and forth to mark the tunnel side.
 The slot was cutout with a router.

-A special attachment bolt was made to fit in the cable attachment hole.
 The bolt head was made to contact the rudder pedal vertical tube to prevent the tab from bending.
 A fitting was placed on the inside end of the bolt and the rudder cable was attached to it.

 The rudder pedal actuators were reversed in their mountings so the majority of the hose/tubing were above the pedals and out of site.
 The original routing of the hose/tubing is the same as the plans.